Skip to content

 Resolution Times

-In addition to when they start attending to your issue, the SLA should indicate how long it takes to resolve the problem.
-Resolution times are usually broader and depend on complexity:
+In addition to when support begins, the SLA should indicate how long it takes to resolve the problem.
+Resolution times are typically broader and depend on complexity:

 • Critical incidents: target resolution in 4-8 hours